ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 Allows a character or a group of characters to establish a camp for the sake of rest, nourishment, and resisting the elements of the wild.

 ### **Long Rest**
-A character that makes a Long Rest can reduce their fatigue rating equal to their Recovery rating.
+A character that makes a Long Rest can increase their Recovery rating equal to their maximum Recovery value.
 The character can also make an Recovery Test to reduce their wounds equal to the number of successes achieved.

 ## **Local Actions**
 A local action is any action that spans a short amount of time or focuses on a locale.
 Generally, local actions consume around 15 to 60 minutes and upon completion add 1 tick to the World Clock.
 When any given member of the party has used 4 Local Actions and added 4 ticks to the World Clock, all ticks are reset and the World Clock advances by one period.